Here's What “Plus-Size” Really Means — Fashion Brands, Take Note

-In the non-fashion world, the term “plus-size” is used to describe anyone size 16 and beyond.
+In the non-fashion world, the term “plus-size” is used to describe anyone US size 16 (UK 20) and beyond.
 Brands and designers take greater liberties with the moniker.
-Ever eager to win a badge of “inclusivity” and to grab a piece of the plus-size market — estimated to have a global annual worth of $194 billion — certain members of the industry are playing fast and loose with the definition.
+Ever eager to win a badge of “inclusivity” and to grab a piece of the plus-size market — estimated to have a global annual worth of £139 billion — certain members of the industry are playing fast and loose with the definition.

-In 2020, New York-based model Elianah Sukoenig told the digital publication Byrdie that a modelling agency she had worked with labeled her as “plus-size,” despite the fact that she was a size 0.
+In 2020, New York-based model Elianah Sukoenig told the digital publication Byrdie that a modelling agency she had worked with labelled her as “plus-size,” despite the fact that she was a US size 0 (UK 4).
 After being offered a new contract by the “well-known New York agency,” Sukoenig said that she was sent to two separate test shoots that were expecting a plus-size model.
 Both clients were understandably disappointed when she arrived.
 “My book went up a few weeks later online, and there I was, [listed] on the curve division,” she said.
 (A model’s book is the same as their portfolio.)
 “At a size 0.”

 Advertisement

-While this is an extreme example, it's not unusual in the fashion world for a model who is not a size 16 or up to appear in plus-size campaigns.
-“The models that we see being used for plus-size sponsorships, e-commerce photography, lookbooks, [and more] aren't plus-size, they are mid-size [typically categorized as size 8 to 14],” says plus-size fashion influencer Stephanie Yeboah, who took to Twitter in May to address the issue.
+While this is an extreme example, it's not unusual in the fashion world for a model who is not a size US 16/ UK 20 or up to appear in plus-size campaigns.
+“The models that we see being used for plus-size sponsorships, e-commerce photography, lookbooks, [and more] aren't plus-size, they are mid-size [typically categorised as US size 8 to 14/ UK 12 to 18],” says plus-size fashion influencer Stephanie Yeboah, who took to Twitter in May to address the issue.
 “Here's a thought: seeing as all the 'plus-size models' used by fashion brands are actually mid-size models, maybe use them in straight-size fashion campaigns alongside the [size 0, 2, and 4 models],” she tweeted.
 “And use fat models to promote fat fashions.”

 Here's a thought: seeing as all the 'plus size models' used by fashion brands are actually mid-sized models, maybe use them in straight sized fashion campaigns alongside the size 4-8's.— στεφανια Yeboah (@StephanieYeboah) May 24, 2021